 The breeding season for the blue peafowl is dependent on when the rains come.
-A group of males who are generally closely related will form a lek site where they each maintain a small territory.
+A group of males who are generally closely related will form a lek (Lek: A spot where males gather at mating time to display to females) site where they each maintain a small territory.
 Females then visit the males at these sites.
 The males do not generally attempt to guard the females.

 The males display for the females by lifting their tail feathers up and shaking them.

 Once they have mated the female creates a nest.
 This is a shallow depression scrape in the ground.
 They line this with leaves, sticks and other material.
-Occasionally the nest is built on a building or they use disused white-rumped vulture nests.
+Occasionally the nest is built on a building or they make occupy a disused white-rumped vulture nest.

 In the nest 4-8 eggs are laid and after 28 days the chicks hatch.
 The chicks follow the mother around and she looks after them.
 Sometimes she will carry them around on her back.
 The chicks will generally wean at about 1 year old.
 By 2 to 3 years of age the chicks are sexually mature.

 When foraging peafowl form small groups usually made up of a peacock and 3-5 peahens.
 Once the breeding season is complete the males generally leave the group while the young are being raised.
 At dusk they will have a dust-bath.
-They walk to a favourite waterhole in the night and have a drink.
-At night they roost in tall trees.
+They walk to a waterhole in the night and have a drink before roosting in tall trees.

 Peafowl are hunted by dholes, leopards and tigers.
 They will ambush the peafowl before they can fly away.
 Peafowl will fly away if they see any predators approaching them.
 Some large birds of prey will also hunt the peafowl.
 Chicks are more prone to predation than adults.